What is Neurofeedback?

 Will insurance pay for Neurofeedback?

 Insurance companies are iffy about paying for neurofeedback.
 Please contact us for instructions on how to check with your provider.
 If you have Medicaid/Medicare, then you are in luck (contact Neurofeedback Center of Northern Colorado).
-Even though there is plenty of research to support it as a valid treatment, insurance companies mostly choose not to pay for it.
+Even though there is plenty of research to support it as a valid treatment, insurance companies often choose not to pay for it.
 This will likely remain so until they are challenged on not covering care for best practices.

 How long before I notice a difference?

 The standard protocol is 20-30 sessions.
 To solidify gains, it is best to do another 10 sessions over the course of the next year.
 Some people come in once weekly as resources allow.
 For some people, the effects are cumulative; for others, no effects are noticed until a certain number of sessions are completed.
 Some patients with ADHD see little progress for the first 25 sessions, then make great gains.
 The reason for this is unclear.
 The effects are cumulative and it is strongly advised that all sessions be completed in a timely matter for best results.
 Many people start to notice the effects after a few sessions.
 Remember that it has taken years to build a dysfunctional neural network and it will take some time to improve it.